rasputnik/mesos-centos/README.md

 * the centos base image above
 * Ansible on your host machine
+* Virtualbox on host machine (box has 4.3.28 extensions)
 * Vagrant 1.6.4 or better
 * a Vagrant plugin (see below)